 The Possession of Hannah Grace Movie Review - Spook-less revisit of a genre fixation

 Intended to be a dark and scary modern looking exorcist tale, this disappointing horror flick has very little to recommend it.
-It's about an exorcism that goes horribly wrong, resulting in further mayhem at a morgue three months later

 The Possession of Hannah Grace

 U/A: Horror, Mystery, Thriller

 Cast: Shay Mitchell, Grey Damon, Kirby Johnson, Nick Thune, Louis Herthum